Quick Arrangement Tips: Song Structure

 This is what my song structure looks like.
 The form goes: Intro, Verse, Chorus, Breakdown, Verse, Chorus, Hybrid Chorus, Outro.
-It’s a good idea to use a proven song structure like this one.
-You don’t have to, but listeners have already expressed a strong preference for it.
-A song structure like this one provides enough variation and new information to keep listeners interested, and enough repetition to make them feel anchored in the song.
+Using a proven song structure like this one is a good idea.
+You don't have to, but listeners are already used to these structures.
+A song structure like this provides enough variation and new information to keep listeners interested and enough repetition to make them feel anchored in the song.

 1. Hint at a Previous Phrase